Social Democratic Alliance (UK): Formation of a new party

 In January 1981, the SDA jointly organised a conference to discuss founding a social democratic party with Colin Phipps' Association of Democratic Groups, and George Brown was appointed as its new president.
-They were overtaken by events, as Jenkins, Williams, David Owen and Bill Rodgers - the "Gang of Four" - formed the Council for Social Democracy.
+They were overtaken by events, as Jenkins, Williams, David Owen and Bill Rodgers – popularly known as the "Gang of Four" – formed the Council for Social Democracy.
 The SDA said that they hoped to form the local structure of a new organisation.

-Despite opposition from the Gang of Four, the SDA immediately began negotiating local pacts with the Liberal Party, and stood eight candidates in the 1981 Greater London Council election against Labour left-wingers.
-None came close to being elected, but Stephen Haseler's candidacy in Lambeth, Norwood did effectively prevent Labour's Ted Knight from holding his seat.
+Despite opposition from the Gang of Four, the SDA immediately began negotiating local pacts with the Liberal Party, and stood ten candidates in the 1981 Greater London Council election.
+None came close to being elected, but Stephen Haseler's candidacy in Lambeth, Norwood did effectively prevent Labour's Ted Knight from winning the seat.

 Once the Gang of Four had officially founded the Social Democratic Party, the SDA dissolved itself into it.
 Haseler stood to become president of the new party against Williams and Rodgers, but took last place in the poll.